CUGLiving/CAS-Clumping-Index-Products/README.md

 After the corresponding data are already; all daily, monthly, yearly products can be downloaded from this code;

-up to 2022-02-17, the fCover only during 2019 have been uploaded, so the CI products in 2019 are available for download; The fFcoer images are continuously uploading...,during these days, you can still download products during not confind 2019 because the program took the available fCover to produce.
+up to 2022-05-15, the fCover have been uploaded to 2020-05, so the CI products from 2000-01 to 2020-05 are available for download; The fFcoer images  will be continuously uploading,but you can still download products during not confind this range because the program is designed to automaticallly take the approximate fCover to produce.

 Notes: this code is designed to provide an interactive download tool; after you run this code in GEE, an UI page is appeared and you need type two dates (the start date and end date of products you want), then you can click to produce what products do you need and select to export a global or regional image to your Google derive;